New Patients (410) 221-3085

 How many hours a day should I wear my dentures?

-Implant-supported dentures stay in your mouth at all times.
-You never have to take them out.
 With traditional dentures, you should wear them for around eight hours a day.
 At night, take them out to soak and rest your gum tissue.
 Wearing dentures too long can irritate the gum tissue, making it sore and inflamed.

 How long does it take to adjust to dentures?

 There have been many advancements in dentures throughout the years.
 However, they’re still foreign objects in your mouth.
 No matter how advanced they are, they won’t feel normal to you right away.
-It takes about two weeks for the dentures to start to feel like a normal part of your mouth.

 Is getting dentures painful?

 The process itself isn’t painful.
 We use local anesthetics to ensure you’re comfortable throughout the procedure.
-If you get dental implants, you’ll experience some soreness and discomfort for the first few days after the implant placement.
-With traditional dentures, your gums will be sore for a few weeks as they adjust.
-Even with the right fit, it takes time for your gums to adjust to this change.
+If you get dental implants, you’ll experience some soreness and discomfort for the first few days after placement.

 When can I eat solid food after getting dentures?

-Stick to things like soups, smoothies, and applesauce for the first week after you get your dentures.
+Stick to soups, smoothies, and applesauce for the first week after you get your dentures.
 You’ll be a bit sore and have to adjust to eating with something that isn’t your natural teeth.
-Work on soft foods like pasta and mashed potatoes when you start to feel better.
-Take small bites, and don’t rush when you’re eating.
-When this feels good for you, step up to more solid foods cut into small bites.
+Work on soft foods like pasta and mashed potatoes when you feel better.

 Can I go a day without wearing my dentures?